Near-Optimal and Robust Mechanism Design for Covering Problems with Correlated Players: Introduction

-We formulate a notion of incentive compatibility (IC) that we call {\em robust Bayesian IC} (robust BIC) that on the one hand is substantially more robust than BIC, and on the other is flexible enough that it allows one to obtain various polytime near-optimal mechanisms satisfying this notion.
-A {\em robust-(BIC, IR)} mechanism (see Section~\ref{prelim}) ensures that truthful participation in the mechanism is in the best interest of every player (i.e. a ``no-regret'' choice) {\em even at the ex-post stage} when the other players' (randomly-chosen) types are revealed to him.
-Thus, a robust-(BIC, IR) mechanism is significantly more robust than a (BIC, interim-IR) mechanism since it retains its IC and IR properties for a wide variety of distributions, including those having the same support as the actual distribution.
+We consider the problem of designing near-optimal mechanisms for payment-minimization problems with robustness being an important consideration.
+This makes (DSIC, ex-post IR), which we abbreviate to (DSIC, IR), as the natural ideal.
+However, certain difficulties arise in achieving this goal for covering problems (see ``Differences \ldots packing problems'' below).
+We formulate a notion of incentive compatibility that we call {\em support-based IC} \footnote{The conference version~\cite{MinooeiS13} of this paper referred to this as ``robust Bayesian IC.''} that, while somewhat weaker than DSIC, is still substantially more robust than BIC and at the same time is flexible enough that it allows one to obtain various polytime near-optimal mechanisms satisfying this notion.
+A {\em support-based-(IC, IR)} mechanism (see Section~\ref{prelim}) ensures that truthful participation in the mechanism is in the best interest of every player (i.e. a ``no-regret'' choice) for every type profile in a certain {\em subset} of the type space: for every player $i$, we impose the IC and IR conditions for all type profiles of the form $(\cdot,c_{-i})$ for every profile $c_{-i}$ of other players' types coming from the support of the underlying distribution.
+In particular, a support-based-(IC, IR) mechanism ensures that truthful participation is the best choice for every player {\em even at the ex-post stage} when the other players' (randomly-chosen) types are revealed to him.
+Such a mechanism is significantly more robust than a (BIC, interim-IR) mechanism since it retains its IC and IR properties for a large class of distributions that contains (in particular) every distribution whose support is a subset of the support of the actual distribution.
 In other words, in keeping with Wilson's doctrine of detail-free mechanisms, the mechanism functions robustly even under fairly limited information about the type-distribution.